 The Big Ride 2017

 We would love some of our riders and drivers to come along and complete either the 15km route with Sam or a shorter version in the same stunning venue.
 We are also excited to invite all of our riders, drivers, volunteers, friends, families and supporters to take part in a sponsored walk on the day too.
-If you would like to participate in any of the above, entry forms are available from email@example.com and the deadline is the 1st August 2017.
+If you would like to participate in any of the above, entry forms are available from firstname.lastname@example.org or in the documents section of this website, and the deadline is the 1st August 2017.
 We would love to see as many of you as possible attend this one-off RDA national event, which will raise funds for the Training Centre and your local group.
 It’s sure to be a fantastic day out and a great excuse for the wider RDA family to get together- don’t miss it!

 New Year’s Honours 2017